gerardfrez/dra-gerry.github.io/index.md

 2. [Santorini](./santorini.md).
 3. [Athens](./athens.md).
 4. [Dubrovnik](./dubrovnik.md).
-5. [More to come]
+5. [More to come - my previous travels if there is a demand]

 ```
-End of page.
-Thanks.
+End of page
 ```